jdbean/blog-mirror/_posts/2018-10-29-implementing-sorting-algorithms.md

 fig-caption: # Add figcaption for img (optional)
 ---

-Lately, I've been spending some time trying to better understand some fundamental algorithms.
+Lately, I've been spending some time trying to better understand the basics of some fundamental sorting algorithms.
 <!-- more -->
 Sorting algorithms have been a particularly interesting area of study.
-Sorting and array is a common task and there are a wide variety of well-established sorting algorithms to dig into.
+Sorting an array is a common task and there are a wide variety of well-established sorting algorithms to dig into.

-#Bubble Sort
+# Bubble Sort

 I started out looking at bubble sort.
-Bubble sort is a fairly simple concept---just step through an array comparing each pair of values and swap if them if the value at the higher index is less than the value at the lower index.
+Bubble sort is a fairly simple concept---just step through an array comparing each pair of values and swap them if the value at the higher index is less than the value at the lower index.
 This ends up functioning like this:

 ![Bubblesort example](/assets/img/Bubble-sort-example-300px.gif)
 *[CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0) courtesy of Swfung8 on [wikipedia.org](https://wikipedia.org).*

-As a visual learner, I rigged up a setup for visualizing array changes in javascript and implemented my bubblesort algorithm like this:
+As a visual learner, I rigged up a setup for visualizing array changes in javascript and implemented my bubble sort algorithm like this:

 ```javascript
 function bubbleSort(arr) {